omines/akismet/README.md

 composer require symfony/http-client
 ```
 When using the Symfony framework this will provide a configurable service you can inject where needed, otherwise you
-can instantiate a client using:
+can instantiate a stock client using:
 ```php
 $httpClient = HttpClient::create();
 ```